mcolour/cppy/README.md

 | vars() | Returns the __dict__ property of an object | Not implemented |
 | zip() | Returns a vector of tuples, where the first element in each passed container is paired together, same goes for the second element and so on. | Implemented |

+## Uninstallation
+Delete the files that were extracted by either CMake or by you.
+If you've installed the library system-wide, then delete the files located in /usr/local/include/cppy/ and /usr/local/include/cppy.h
 ## Other